 Is it safe to apply for Medi-Cal if I’m concerned about my immigration status?

-Determining whether applying for Medi-Cal is the right choice varies on a case-by-case basis, depending on the specifics of your situation.
+Determining whether to apply for public benefits like Medi-Cal and SNAP varies on a case-by-case basis, depending on the specifics of your situation.
 It’s best to speak with a trusted legal immigration expert to discuss your circumstances before applying for public benefits at this time.

 Will cancelling or disenrolling from Medi-Cal help protect me against this data sharing?

 We understand this news is alarming.
-Unfortunately, cancelling your Medi-Cal coverage now will not remove information that was already shared on June 10, 2025.
+Unfortunately, cancelling your Medi-Cal coverage now will not remove information already shared with federal systems.
 Computer systems also keep records of cancelled cases, so ending your coverage will not erase your information from past records.

-If federal immigration agencies already have your information, such as through a past immigration process or another government agency, cancelling Medi-Cal may not reduce any potential risk.
-Ending your Medi-Cal benefits may only result in the loss of your health coverage and access to care.
+If federal immigration agencies already have your information, such as through a past immigration process or another government agency, cancelling Medi-Cal or SNAP may not reduce any potential risk.
+Ending your benefits may only result in the loss of your health coverage, access to healthcare, and food assistance.

 If you are feeling uncertain about what this means for you, consider speaking with a trusted legal immigration expert to discuss your specific situation and options before making any changes to your coverage.